How much does human behaviour cost your business?

 To be explicit about what this model does not include:

-• Attrition costs triggered by unresolved behavioural patterns
+Attrition costs triggered by unresolved behavioural patterns

-• Decisions made defensively rather than strategically
+The cost of decisions made defensively rather than strategically

 The $21.9M is the floor.
 The actual cost is higher.